Kissther-Rose/ubungen_lib/README.md

   ]
 }
 5. Authorization
-Include the JWT in the request headers as follows:
+For protected endpoints, include the JWT token in the request headers:

-json
+Header:

+css
 Copy code
-{
-  "Authorization": "Bearer {your_jwt_token}"
-}
+Authorization: Bearer {your_jwt_token}
 How It Works
-Endpoints: Clearly outlined with methods and paths.
-Request/Response: Each API call includes detailed JSON examples for clarity.
+Endpoints: Each endpoint specifies the HTTP method and URL.
+Request/Response: Detailed examples of payloads and expected responses.
-Authentication: Secure access with JWT for protected routes.
+Authentication: JWT tokens ensure secure access to protected routes.
-This documentation ensures developers can quickly integrate and utilize the Library Management System API effectively.
+This documentation ensures clarity for developers integrating with the Library Management System API.